Stephen King’s ‘It’ Trailer Has Finally Dropped: Watch The New Footage

 Well, the trailer has finally been released for public consumption.
 Without further ado, here is the first trailer for Stephen King’s It.

 The trailer includes the footage shown to the lucky few at SXSW in addition to one minute of totally new stuff.
-Fans already knew the trailer would show the paper boat scene, Georgie’s demise, the Losers’ Club (King’s name for the central group of protagonists) meeting each other, the projector scene, some of Pennywise’s alternate forms, and the scene in Bill Denbrough’s flooded basement.
+Fans already knew from the written accounts that the trailer would show King’s infamous paper boat scene, Georgie’s demise, the Losers’ Club (King’s name for the central group of protagonists) meeting each other, the projector scene, some of Pennywise’s alternate forms, and the scene in Bill Denbrough’s flooded basement.
 It is still very exciting to see these images rather than just read about them in second-hand accounts, but Stephen King connoisseurs and those following the film’s production saw them coming.

 Director Andres Muschietti may have saved the best stuff for this public release.
 In the added minute of footage, we get to see the Losers’ Club enter the sewers in search of Pennywise.
 We get to see the house on Neibolt Street.
 The sound editing is incredible, really adding to the creepy vibe.
 And the creepy musical score in the trailer is incredible too.
 Even the more pessimistic Stephen King fans out there will most likely be happy with this trailer, which is truly terrifying.